30-32 Glenferrie Rd

 One can also elevate the eye by using muscle relaxants.
 By relaxing the muscle that pulls the eyebrow done the eyebrow is elevated.
 Sometimes that is combined with a dermal filler under the eyebrow.

-With a direct brow lift healing occurs in 7 – 14 days.
+With a direct brow lift healing occurs within a 7 – 14 day recovery period.